cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Ellis, G., & Dix, A. (2006, May).
 An explorative analysis of user evaluation studies in information visualisation.
 In Proceedings of the 2006 AVI workshop on BEyond time and errors: novel evaluation methods for information visualization (pp. 1-7).
 ACM.

 Forsell, C., & Cooper, M. (2014).
 An introduction and guide to evaluation of visualization techniques through user studies.
 In Handbook of Human Centric Visualization (pp. 285-313).
 Springer New York.

+Greenberg, S., & Buxton, B. (2008, April).
+Usability evaluation considered harmful (some of the time).
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 111-120).
+ACM.

 Lam, H., Bertini, E., Isenberg, P., Plaisant, C., & Carpendale, S. (2012).
 Empirical studies in information visualization: Seven scenarios.
 Visualization and Computer Graphics, IEEE Transactions on, 18(9), 1520-1536.